 Asbestos

-Steps have already been taken to identify the presence of asbestos in our buildings (reference to be made of steps taken referring to any relevant documents).
-We continue to implement the plan to manage that risk (probably should specify the risk and plan?).
-We will also provide relevant information to others who might need it (for example, building contractors).
-We will keep records of the checks, assessments and plans we have made.
+Asbestos present in the original church building has been safely removed and there is no asbestos present in the Ascension Church.

 Church Buildings

 We ensure that the fabric of our buildings is regularly inspected to make sure it is safe.
 Defects will be repaired as soon as is practicable bearing in mind that a faculty may be required.
 Where necessary, temporary measures will be taken to prevent danger until permanent repairs can be made.
 This will include glazing.